rainshang/StanCodeTest/diary.md

 So wrap it with version checking.
 The App is running on api 21!
 [571b3b247c491c9177ebcd3335b85df678cc5d27]()
 3. Played a while.
 Found it crashes when clicking "Switch to using MediaSession".
 Oh, it's `MovieActivity`.
 Guess need to do the same version check.
 4. Still crashes.
 OK, `MovieView`...
 5. After adding version checking in `MovieView`, it doesn't crash any more.
+[32ece981a533099252c7c342c7655bbb3341d30a]()
 ```kotlin
     if (Build.VERSION.SDK_INT >= Build.VERSION_CODES.N) {
                 startVideo()
             }
 ```
+6. Time to add more user friendly tips.